Lewis Dartnell: Writing

 Dartnell has written science articles for popular magazines including New Scientist, and was runner up for The Daily Telegraph Science Writer's Award in 2004.

 He has written several books, including Life in the Universe, an introductory book to the field of astrobiology, and The Knowledge: How to Rebuild our World from Scratch.

 2019 saw the publication of Origins, which is an account of how the Earth has affected human evolution and civilizations.

 Dartnell also contributed an essay on extraterrestrial life edited by Jim Al-Khalili.

 Broadcasting

 Dartnell has appeared in several science programmes for BBC radio and television, including guest appearances on The Sky at Night and StarGazing Live.

 He also presented at TED in March 2015 during Session 10: Building from Scratch.

 Personal life

 Dartnell lives in the Stoke Newington area of London.

 Influence

-Riichiro Inagaki, Tokyo based author of the manga series Doctor Stone, references a japanese translation of Dartnell's book The Knowledge: How to Rebuild Civilisation in the Aftermath of a Cataclysm as a consulted work.
-Dr Stone is a manga series and an anime series about a science-savy teenager on a mission to rebuild civilisation after the whole of humanity has been turned to stone.
+Riichiro Inagaki, Tokyo-based author of the manga series Dr. Stone, references a Japanese translation of Dartnell's book The Knowledge: How to Rebuild Civilisation in the Aftermath of a Cataclysm as a consulted work.